ladunjexa-pbl/vanillajs-zen-ai/readme.md

 <!-- Acknowledgments -->
 ## :gem: Acknowledgements

-This section used to mention useful resources and libraries that used in LunaAI ChatGPT
+This section used to mention useful resources and libraries that used in ZenAI ChatGPT DALL-E

  - [OpenAI API](https://openai.com/api)
  - [Google Fonts](https://fonts.google.com/)